-Two Gigabit Ethernet ports (LAN1/2) and two 10G LAN ports (TLAN1, TLAN2) are located on the I/O backplane to provide internet connections.
-TLAN1 & TLAN2 also support 10-Gigabit small form-factor pluggable (SFP) transceivers optimized for onboard telecommunication and data communications.
-In addition to LAN/ TLAN ports, an IPMI_Dedicated LAN, located above USB 0/1 ports on the backplane, provides KVM support for IPMI 2.0.
-(Note: Please refer to the LED Indicator Section for LAN LED information.)
+Two Ethernet ports (LAN1, LAN2) are located on the I/O backplane on the motherboard.
+These LAN ports support 1G LAN on the X9DRG-HF+, and support 10G LAN on the X9DRG-HTF+.
+In addition, an IPMI_Dedicated LAN is located above USB 0/1 ports on the backplane to provide KVM support for IPMI.
+All these ports accept RJ45 type cables.
+Please refer to the LED Indicator Section for LAN LED information.